akaigraham/KC-House-Price-Regression/README.md

 ## Project Objectives
 Accurately predict King's County house sale price using multivariate regression.
 Regression to be used in context of real estate investor looking to make asset purchases / sales or determine what potential investments to make in an existing asset to drive up potential sale value.

-In addition to the primary objective, I am also hoping to answer the following questions:
+In addition to the primary objective, I am hoping to answer the following questions:
 1. What does the current KC housing market look like?
 What do the majority of houses have in common?
-What does the typical KC house look like?
-2. Are there specific times (years, months, days) that might be related with a higher sale price?
+2. Are there specific times (months) that might be related with a higher sale price?
 3. Are provided rankings (grade, condition, etc.) trustworthy / relevant to predicting sale price or will additional diligence be required to build our own rankings?

 ## Overview of the Process

-1. Load dataset and handle data issues (missing values, weird values, column data types, etc.)
-2. Identify continuous, ordinal categorical, and non-ordinal categorical variables
-3. Drop continous variables that do not meet linearity requirments
+I followed the Cross-Industry Standard Process for Data Mining (CRISP-DM), comprised of the following steps:
+1. Business Understanding
+2. Data Understanding
+3. Data Preparation
-4. Handle multi-collinearity
+4. Modeling
-5. Handle categorical variables - treat ordinal categorical variables as single columns and one-hot encode non-ordinal categorical columns
-6. Use stepwise selection to select features that meet p-val thresholds (0.05)
-6. Run baseline model with these features to get preliminary results to compare subsequent models against
-7. Evaluate regression diagnostics, check where assumptions on linearity, normality of residuals and heteroscedasticity of residuals
-8. Remove clear outliers and ontinue preprocessing / transforming to improve results
+5. Evaluation

+### 1. Business Understanding
+This process aims to build a regression to accurately predict house sale prices in King's County, with the goal of providing investors in the area a robust tool for making smarter investments.
+This regression can be leveraged by investment professionals to validate other valuation methodologies and ultimately determine purchase price of housing assets, ensuring purchasers are not overpaying.

+In addition to valuation predictions, unpacking which features and characteristics are most significant can help guide purchasing decisions and provide a checklist of features to look for when buying new assets.

+In addition to aiding buyers in making smarter purchases, this tool can be leveraged by existing property owners to guide investments into existing properties.
+Property owners can target projects, renovations, and expansions that are most likely to improve sale price.

+### 2. Data Understanding
+This project uses the King's County House Sales dataset from [Kaggle](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction).

+The raw dataset takes up just over 3.5MB of storage, and contains 21 columns:
+* `id` - unique identifier for a house
+* `date` - date house was sold
+* `price` - sale price and the prediction target
+* `bedrooms` - number of bedrooms/house
+* `bathrooms` - number of bathrooms/bedrooms
+* `sqft_living` - square footage of the home
+* `sqft_lot` - square footage of the lot
+* `floors` - total floors (levels) in the house
+* `waterfront` - house which has a view to a waterfront
+* `view` - has been viewed
+* `condition` - how good the condition is (Overall)
+* `grade` - overall grade given to the housing unit, based on King County grading system
+* `sqft_above` - square footage of house apart from basement
+* `sqft_basement` - square footage of the basement
+* `yr_built` - year built
+* `yr_renovated` - year when house was renovated
+* `zipcode` - zipcode
+* `lat` - latitude coordinate
+* `long` - longitude coordinate
+* `sqft_living15` - the square footage of interior housing living space for the nearest 15 neighbors
+* `sqft_lot15` - the square footage of the land lots of the nearest 15 neighbors

+After loading the dataset, plotting a histogram of price helps show the distribution of our target variable:

 ## Findings & Recommendations